Dr Melanie Distl, Roche, Switzerland

-Dr Franz Schönfeld, GMP Inspector, Government of Upper Franconia
+Dr Franz Schönfeld, GMP Inspector, Government of Upper Franconia, Germany

 During this course, you will learn all relevant aspects to implement and/ or improve a comprehensive and integrated Supplier Qualification System which fulfils regulatory GMP requirements.
 Furthermore, you will get to know possibilities and tools to increase efficiency and decrease costs at your company.

 Qualification and audits of suppliers, contract manufacturers and laboratories and other service providers are an important part of each Quality System.
 But what is required and which steps are really necessary?
 And is it possible to even decrease audit activities?

 Starting materials should only be purchased from approved suppliers.
 EU Directive 2004/27/EC states that the manufacturer shall only use active substances, which have been manufactured in accordance with the detailed guidelines on GMP for starting materials.
 But also in contract manufacture and analysis, the contract giver is responsible for assessing the legality, suitability and the competence of the contract acceptor to follow GMP (EU Guide to GMP [7.5]).